inab/InSoLiTo/README.md

 The Neo4j database, that is empty at the moment, is available in http://localhost:7474/browser/.
 The database might not be ready until 1 minute after running the `docker compose` command.

 ### Populate the database

+If you are making API request to the database created at [InSoLiTo webpage](https://insolito.openebench.bsc.es/), you can avoid this step.

 * Before populate the database, if you do not have the Neo4j library for Python 3 please follow the instructions in [DB/Neo4jScripts/Install.md](DB/Neo4jScripts/Install.md).